Table of contents

 The beautiful city of Prague is known for its many historical landmarks, several of which played a crucial role in the history of the Czech Republic.
-One of them is Charles Square, also known as Karlovo náměstí in Czech.
-With an estimated size of 80,550 square meters, Charles Square is one of the largest historical squares in the world and the largest historical square in Prague.
+One of them is Charles Square Prague, also known as Charles IV Square Prague, or Karlovo náměstí in Czech.
+With an estimated size of 80,550 square meters, Charles Square Prague is one of the largest historical squares in the world and the largest historical square in Prague.

 On a typical day, you can expect to find a relatively quiet square visited by a few tourists.
 While its streets are often passed through by cars, it’s one of the most peaceful areas in the whole of Prague.

 Some of the most notable buildings you can see around Charles Square are the New Town Hall building, the Mladota Palace or Faust House, the Czech Technical University building, and the Early Baroque Church of St. Ignatius.
 However, the square’s defining structures are its park with seven sculptures of some of Prague’s most well-known personalities and a gorgeous Baroque fountain.

 Back in 1348, then-emperor Charles IV established the New Town of Prague and the three main squares within it: Wenceslas Square, Senovážné náměstí, and Charles IV Square Prague.
 They were connected by one street for easy travel and access, but this street was later split into two: the Vodičkova and Jindřišská streets.

 Charles Square Prague became an important landmark throughout some of Prague’s most famous historical events.
 It became home to the Corpus Christi Chapel during the late 14th century, which was visited by thousands of pilgrims because it showcased the crown jewels and holy relics of the Holy Roman Empire.